CW Ticket Sentiment Analyzer

 - reducing repeated LLM processing through caching

-It is designed to be called by other agents as part of larger workflows.
+It is designed to be called by other agents as part of larger workflows, not used directly by end users.

 - reporting agents